Health expert concerned for kids affected as Abbott pushes to investigate treatments for trans-youth as 'child abuse'

 DHR Endocrinologist Dr. Michelle Cordoba-Kissee says the governor is creating fear instead of solutions.

-"I do want to clarify that no physician, no provider would ever give children gender-affirming whore moans," Cordova-Kissee said. "children know very early on, age three or four, they have a gender identity.
+"I do want to clarify that no physician, no provider would ever give children gender-affirming hormones," Cordova-Kissee said.
+"Children know very early on, age three or four, they have a gender identity.
 They know who they are inside."

 Citing medical guidelines, Cordova-Kissee says children would have to begin entering puberty around 12 years old to receive puberty blockers, not hormones.